nagraham/typescript-project-euler/README.md

 ### Why

-I'm in the process learning TypeScript, es2015 style JavaScript, Jasmine, and generally knocking the rust off my brittle JavaScript skills.
-Project Euler is a source of challenging, bite-sized problems.
-I've already solved some of these problems in other languages; it's fun to revisit these problems with new solutions in a new language.
+To knock the rust off my JavaScript skill, and learn TypeScript, Jasmine, and possibly some other tools.
+Project Euler provides a big source of challenging, bite-sized problems to work on.
+I've already solved some of these problems in other languages, but its fun to revisit them with a new language.

 ### What